civboot/civlua/lib/fd/README.md

-# fd: lua module for interacting directly with file descriptors
+# fd: synchronous and asynchronous file descriptors

-Exported "types":

-* `fd`: mixed C+lua file descriptor with buffer
-* `fdth`: mixed C+lua file descriptor backed by thread with buffer
+fd implements an API identical to lua's `file` object but with support for async operations following the [LAP](../lap/README.md) protocol.